Are Thrift Stores Non-Profit? Are They Actually Charitable?

 To prevent such disproportionate reinvestment, many thrift stores have a policy regarding the percentage of proceeds that go to charity.
 Such stores are the best to donate to.

 For-profit thrift stores are not required to disclose that they don’t support charities.
-So, don’t assume that every for-profit second-hand goods store will be as transparent as value village.
+So, don’t assume that every for-profit second-hand goods store will be as transparent as Value Village.

 How Can I Make Sure a Thrift Store Supports Charity?